salvipeter/quadfit/notes.md

-After reading the PWGB file, a simple topology database is built for efficient queries, and surface normals and principal curvatures & directions are fitted at the inner vertices with CGAL jet fitting, using the supplied sample points.
+After reading the PWGB file, a simple topology database is built for efficient queries, and surface normals and principal curvatures & directions are fitted at the inner vertices with CGAL jet fitting, using the supplied sample points (or the associated mesh, when available).

 1. Create an initial fit on all quads.
 This is a simple bicubic Bézier surface interpolating the vertices and the tangents of the segments